-So, what do I mean when I say three strikes and you are in?
+Automotive sales training needs to consider a twist on that play…three strikes and you are in!!!!
 Normally, we see a strike as a negative.
-I am going to ask you to change your point of view.
-Each strike is an opportunity to lay down a pathway that can lead to a recovery if you make a little extra effort.
+With a change in point of view, a strike becomes an opportunity to lay down a pathway to building a relationship with a vendor, prospect or client.
 So the next time you call on a prospect and/or client and get their voice mail, try striking out three times as described below.

 Strike One-The Fast Ball:

-Leave the voice mail you would normally leave but without any specific details.
-Then add that you will be emailing the details of your call to them shortly.
+Leave a voice mail but without any specific details, but add that you will be emailing the details for your call to them shortly.
 Just before you close the message, let them know you will be reaching out to an additional person in their organization/group/family.
 Make sure this third party is relevant to the conversation, has current contact information on file and your can identify them by name.
 Making this step creates a sense of urgency for your message.
 For example, a voice message would be, “Hello Joe, this is Susan with the Speedy Family of Dealerships.
 I am leaving you a message about the leasing opportunities that I spoke with you about last week.
 You don’t need to write anything down, as I will be emailing you the details shortly.
 I will also send Charles the same information so that you two can discuss this matter further.
 If you have any questions, you can call me at (909) 555-3312 or reply to my email.
-I am looking forward to being of assistance to you and Charles."
+I am looking forward to being of assistance to you and Charles.”

 Reach out as you vowed to the additional party that you identified by name in your voice mail.
 When leaving a voice mail for this third person, follow the format you did for the original party with an abbreviated message and a follow up detailed email.
 Also let the third party know that you left the same message for the original party, identifying the original party by name.
 Taking this step reinforces the urgency of your original voice message.
 For instance, this voice mail might sound like, “Hello Charles, this is Susan with the Speedy Family of Dealerships.
 I just left a message for Joe regarding leasing opportunities.
 I thought you might like to be a part of this conversation as well.
 You don’t need to write anything down.
 I will be emailing you and Joe the details shortly, so that you two can discuss this matter further.
 If you have any questions, you can call me at (909) 555-3312 or reply to my email.
 I am looking forward to being of assistance to you and Joe.”